 Find a qualified masseuse to give you a gentle massage.
 It will be soothing and help to release endorphins in the body that make you feel good.
-A massage can also help blood circulation in your body improve, and this can help bring pain relief and relaxation.
+A massage can also help blood circulation in your body improve, which can help bring pain relief and relaxation.

-Try to get more rest by sleeping more, working less, and spending more time just relaxing by doing self-care activities.
-If you have Fibromyalgia &/or Chronic Fatigue, you should be taking time every day to relieve stress to help avoid a flare, but if one does occur, it’s as good a time to start prioritizing self-care and learning to de-stress.
+Try to rest by sleeping more, working less, and spending more time just relaxing by doing self-care activities.
+If you have Fibromyalgia &/or Chronic Fatigue, you should be taking time every day to relieve stress to help avoid a flare, but if one does occur, it's as good a time to start prioritizing self-care and learning to de-stress.

 Apply hot compresses to the parts of your body that hurt the most.
 Soaking yourself in a hot bath can help your aching muscles to find some relief.
 You'll feel less stiff too.

-Write down how you feel and what you’re doing.
-It’s best to keep a journal to record what you eat, how long you sleep, what your stress levels are, and so on.
-It's a good idea to do this even when you don’t have a flare-up.
+Write down how you feel and what you're doing.
+It's best to keep a journal to record what you eat, how long you sleep, your stress levels, and so on.
+It's a good idea to do this even when you don't have a flare-up.
 A journal will help you to monitor patterns and triggers that may be causing the flare.
-It will give you the keys to know what you need to do or not do to prevent future incidences.
+In addition, it will give you the keys to know what you need to do or not do to prevent future incidences.